lejacobroy/Tidalrr/README.md

 ## How to use:
 ### Download content from a Tidal URL
-` tidalrr --url URL`
+`tidalrr --url URL`

 ### Download album by a title
-`` tidalrr --album 'Artist Name - Album Title'`
+``tidalrr --album 'Artist Name - Album Title'`

 ### Download content from a file containing Tidal links (songs, albums, playlists, etc)
-` tidalrr --file urls.txt` , where each link is on a new line in the urls.txt file.
+`tidalrr --file urls.txt` , where each link is on a new line in the urls.txt file.

 ### Query Lidarr's wanted list of albums and downloads them from Tidall
-`` tidalrr --lidarr` .
+``tidalrr --lidarr` .
 Note that for now, the matching algorithm is pretty strict and needs a perfect match for both the artist's name and the album's title.

 ### Downloads all of the Tidal user's playlists
-` tidalrr --syncplaylists`
+`tidalrr --syncplaylists`

 ### Inject downloaded Tidal playlists (.m3u8 files) into the Spark app
-` tidalrr --sparksync`  WARNING: you should not use this, as it can corrupt your Spark database.
+`tidalrr --inject`  WARNING: you should not use this, as it can corrupt your Spark database.

 While it's available in a docker image, there's currently no way to execute the different options except by connecting directly to the container.